apache/arrow/docs/source/cpp/examples/converting_recordbatch_to_tensor.rst

 The conversion supports signed and unsigned integer types plus float types, all widths included.
 In case the ``RecordBatch`` has null values the conversion succeeds if ``null_to_nan`` parameter is set to ``true``.
-In this case all types will be promoted to float-point data type.
+In this case all types will be promoted to a floating-point data type.

 .. code::